 Before making these certifications, you must satisfy the requirements for obtaining authority and verifying identity set out in the Authority and Identity Requirements for E-Dealing Standard 2018 - LINZS20018 (E-Dealing Standard) and Authority and Identity Requirements for E-Dealing Guideline 2018 - LINZG20775 (E-Dealing Guideline).

 A single A&I can be used to authorise a combination of instruments over a title/s – if you do this, make sure you clearly set this out in the form.

 For some instruments – such as mortgages or discharges by banks – a letter of instruction from the bank takes the place of an A&I.

-If practical, you should personally witness the A&I being signed.
-As the signing practitioner, you are ultimately responsible for the certifications made in the dealing.
+If practical, you should personally witness the A&I being signed and verify the identity of the client.

 If your client’s identity has been confirmed by someone else, such as another practitioner at your firm, you’ll need to keep records showing that the person witnessing the A&I is an independent and trusted person.
-You should keep a file note or other written record outlining your reason for relying on a particular delegate,
+You must keep a file note or other written record outlining your reason for relying on a particular delegate,

 You need to prepare an A&I form and have it signed by your client before you certify the dealing.